- Unit library

 Returns a keyword with the name STRING.

 Return a list of all supplied command-line arguments.
 The first item in the list is a string containing the name of the executing program.
 The other items are the arguments passed to the application.
-This list is freshly created on every invocation of (argv).
 It depends on the host-shell whether arguments are expanded ('globbed') or not.

 Exit the running process and return exit-code, which defaults to 0 (Invokes exit-handler).